-Ken Sutton, Member of Finance & Audit Committee, joined the Board in November 2009.
-He has recently stood down from the role of Chair of the Finance and Audit Committee, but continues to serve as a committee member.
+Ken Sutton, Member of the Audit Committee, joined the Board in November 2009.
+He has previously undertaken the role of Chair of the Audit Committee.

 Ken has a background in hospitality, running capital and revenue budgets, investment in properties and holding the role of Operations Director.
 Ken has also held the role Chairman of his Parish Council.